awsdocs/aws-codestar-user-guide/doc_source/setting-up-ide-cloud9.md

 Adding a team member to a project doesn't automatically allow that member to participate in any related AWS Cloud9 development environments for the project\.
 To invite a project team member to access an environment for a project, you need to determine the correct environment member access role, apply AWS managed policies to the user, and invite the user to your environment\.
 For more information, see [About Environment Member Access Roles](http://docs.aws.amazon.com/cloud9/latest/user-guide/share-environment.html#share-environment-member-roles) and [Invite an IAM User to Your Environment](http://docs.aws.amazon.com/cloud9/latest/user-guide/share-environment.html#share-environment-invite-user) in the *AWS Cloud9 User Guide*\.

 When you invite a project team member to access an environment for a project, the AWS CodeStar console displays the environment to that team member\.
-The environment is displayed in the **Shared Cloud9 environments** list on the **IDE** tab in the AWS CodeStar console for the project\.
-To display this list, have the team member open the project in the console, and then choose **IDE** in the side navigation bar\.
+The environment is displayed in the **Shared environments** list on the **IDE** tab in the AWS CodeStar console for the project\.
+To display this list, have the team member open the project in the console, and then choose **IDE** in the navigation bar\.

 **Important**
-If the project's source code is stored in GitHub, you won't see **IDE** on the side navigation bar\.
+If the project's source code is stored in GitHub, you won't see **IDE** on the navigation bar\.
 However, you can use the AWS Cloud9 console to invite other users across your AWS account, including project team members, to access an environment\.
 To do this, see [Use GitHub with AWS Cloud9](#setting-up-ide-cloud9-github) in this guide, and see [About Environment Member Access Roles](http://docs.aws.amazon.com/cloud9/latest/user-guide/share-environment.html#share-environment-member-roles) and [Invite an IAM User to Your Environment](http://docs.aws.amazon.com/cloud9/latest/user-guide/share-environment.html#share-environment-invite-user) in the *AWS Cloud9 User Guide*\.

 You can also invite a user who is not a project team member to access an environment\.
 For example, you might want a user to work on a project's code but have no other access to that project\.
 To invite this type of user, see [About Environment Member Access Roles](http://docs.aws.amazon.com/cloud9/latest/user-guide/share-environment.html#share-environment-member-roles) and [Invite an IAM User to Your Environment](http://docs.aws.amazon.com/cloud9/latest/user-guide/share-environment.html#share-environment-invite-user)in the *AWS Cloud9 User Guide*\.
 When you invite a user who is not a project team member to access an environment for a project, that user can use the AWS Cloud9 console to access the environment\.
 For more information, see [Open an Environment](http://docs.aws.amazon.com/cloud9/latest/user-guide/open-environment.html) in the *AWS Cloud9 User Guide*\.